sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 - **Decreasing the Timeout:** Conversely, if downloads are consistently finishing well before the 60-second mark, you might consider reducing the timeout setting.
 This can streamline the network interaction process, preventing unnecessary delays in cases where downloads are completed more swiftly.

-Adjusting the `DOWNLOAD_TIMEOUT_SEC` parameter allows you to tailor the download experience to your specific network conditions and the performance of the SidecarT board.
+Adjusting the `DOWNLOAD_TIMEOUT_SEC` parameter allows you to tailor the download experience to your specific network conditions and the performance of the Multi-device.
 Experimenting with different settings can help identify the optimal timeout duration for your setup, balancing efficiency with reliability in file retrieval operations.

 <figure class="video_container" style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; background: #000;">
     <iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%; border: 0;"